sourabhalagekar/binarytogray/README.md

 # binarytogray
-Binary to gray converter circuit
+This project deals with conversion of Binary code to gray code